GE Renewable Energy · UX Design & Systems

 Usage-first IA over atomic methodology

 Atomic design is elegant in theory, but in a large enterprise with varying levels of design literacy, asking engineers to search for 'molecules' creates friction.
-I organized the system by how people actually think about components — by their purpose and context — which drove faster adoption and fewer 'where do I find this?' questions.
+I organized the system by how people actually think about components — by purpose and context — which drove faster adoption and fewer 'where do I find this?' questions.

 02